-If any matters not referred to in this proxy statement should properly come before the meeting, your "proxy" will vote your shares represented by the proxy in accordance with his judgment.
-We are not aware of any such matters which may be presented for action at the meeting.
-Your proxy may also vote your shares on matters regarding the conduct of the meeting.
+If any matters not referred to in this proxy statement should properly come before the Annual Meeting, the holders of your proxy will vote your shares in accordance with his or her judgment.
+We are not aware of any such matters which may be presented for action at the Annual Meeting.
+Your proxy may also vote your shares on matters regarding the conduct of the Annual Meeting.

-Enclosed with this proxy statement is our Annual Report for the fiscal year ended December 31, 2000.
+Enclosed with this proxy statement is our Annual Report for the year ended December 31, 2001.
 The Annual Report is enclosed for the convenience of shareholders only and should not be viewed as part of the proxy solicitation material.
 If any person who was a beneficial owner of common stock or Series A preferred stock on the record date for the Annual Meeting desires additional copies of the Annual Report, the same will be furnished without charge upon receipt of a written request.
-The request should identify the person making the request as a shareholder of Amerigon as of the record date and should be directed to Richard A. Weisbart, President, Amerigon Incorporated, 5462 Irwindale Avenue, Irwindale, California 91706.
+The request should identify the person making the request as a shareholder as of the record date and should be directed to the Corporate Secretary, Amerigon Incorporated, 5462 Irwindale Avenue, Irwindale, California 91706.

-By Order of the Board of Directors, /s/ Richard Weisbart President, Chief Executive Officer and Chief Financial Officer
+By Order of the Board of Directors

+Oscar B. Marx, III Chief Executive Officer and Chairman of the Board

+AMERIGON INCORPORATED